MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-waterfall-charts.md

 * To visualize how much money you make and spend each month, and the running balance for your account.

-* When you want to visualize the steps and relationships of business processes
+* When you want to visualize the steps and relationships of business processes.

-* When you want to monitor and control data quality
+* When you want to monitor and control data quality.

-* When you want to visualize and track the progress of project steps
+* When you want to visualize and track the progress of project steps.

-* To analyze data defects and identify their causes
+* To analyze data defects and identify their causes.

-* To understand the workings of the organization and the connections between departments
+* To understand the workings of the organization and the connections between departments.

 ## Prerequisites